Friday 3 May 1940

 European Air Operations: The RAF bombs Oslo-Fornebu airfield, Stavanger-Sola, and Ry airfield in northern Denmark.

-Three Luftwaffe fighters ambush a British reconnaissance plane over Borkum, losing one of their own number.
+Three Luftwaffe fighters ambush a British reconnaissance plane over Borkum, losing one of their own numbers.

 RAF bomber command sends 10 aircraft out on minelaying operations during the night.
 The Luftwaffe also conducts minelaying.